 The project, funded by the CERV-2022-DAPHNE Programme, and coordinated Asociación Bienestar y Desarrollo ABD (SP) will be carried out from March 2023 to 28 February 2025, in partnership with the organizations ACRA (IT), Cooperativa Lotta Contro l’Emarginazione (IT), Kosmicare (PT), 4MOTION (LU), Health Service Executive (IE), Universidad de Sevilla (ES).

-Sexual violence particularly affects young and college-aged women and the LGBTQI+ population, frequently experienced in leisure and entertainment spaces.
+Sexual violence particularly affects young women and the LGBTQI+ population, frequently experienced in leisure and entertainment spaces.
 Substance use contributes to the naturalisation and legitimisation of violence against women; support victim blaming attitudes and behaviours; and also act as a major obstacle to intervene in these situations.

 Data available in the EU shows that 9% of women aged 18-29 had experienced sexual violence by a partner or non-partner since the age of 15.